gocardless/cli-releases/README.md

 # Gocardless CLI

-The Gocardless CLI enables you to build and test your Gocarldless integration right from the terminal.
+The Gocardless CLI enables you to build and test your Gocardless integration right from the terminal.

 **A brief outline of things you can do with the CLI:**